nigini/react-playground/README.md

 # WHAT?

-A simple project that helped me practice the core features of [React.js](https://react.dev/).
+A simple project that helped me practice building Web UI with [React.js](https://react.dev/).
 The goal was to understand the minimal requirements to use React, and play around with [the main concepts](https://react.dev/learn/thinking-in-react):
   - Components
   - State